muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### ML/LLMs/NLP: Deploying Amazon Sagemaker endpoints with FastAPI and AWS Lambda serverless services
+### ML/LLMs/NLP: Deploying Amazon Sagemaker LLM/ML model endpoints with FastAPI and AWS Lambda serverless services
 FastAPI is a modern web framework designed for building APIs with Python.
 It emphasizes simplicity and ease of use while providing robust functionality, making it popular among developers for creating high-performance APIs.
 In this example, I utilise FastAPI and AWS lambda as a serverless service to deploy an Amazon Sagemaker endpoint for a Microsoft/Phi-2 LLM.